Tips on how you can start your zero waste journey.

 They’re made to last and that’s the key to living zero waste or Minimal waste.
 Buying to last.

 Reusable water bottles are relatively inexpensive and you can get various sizes including 250ml, 500ml and even 1 litre bottles.
 They’re great for on the go and if it’s insulated then you’ve got cold water on hand for 24 hours.
-They can be stainless steel or reinforced Glass Bottles
+Stainless Steel Bottle

 2. Cigarette Butts